Ciekce/MedeaCTF/README.md

 |---:|:---:|:---:|:---:|
 |**Size:**|*1 byte*|*2 bytes*|*n words*|

-A length field of 65536 is an error, as address `0x0000` is reserved.
+The length field is an unsigned little-endian integer.
+A length field greater than 65534 (i.e., 65535) is an error, as address `0x0000` is reserved.
 Space indices map to memory spaces as follows:

 |0x01|0x02|0x03|
 |---|---|---|